45 Outstanding Students Awarded 2017 AKSARBEN AG Leaders Scholarship

-The AKSARBEN Foundation today announced 45 students from a six-state region as the 2017 recipients of an AKSARBEN AG Leaders Scholarship.
+The AKSARBEN Foundation announced Thursday that 45 students from a six-state region as the 2017 recipients of an AKSARBEN AG Leaders Scholarship.
 Together, the students will receive $90,000 in recognition of their contributions to the agricultural tradition of the Heartland.

 “The AG Leaders Scholarship program is designed to provide scholarships annually to youth who have participated in the stock show but never had the opportunity to participate in the Purple Ribbon Auction,” said Kevin Kock, Executive Director of AKSARBEN Agriculture Initiatives.
 “These students are leaders and by supporting their passion we hope to keep as many of them as possible leading our rural communities.”